 Norming is the third stage.
 Here, team members begin to get along better and trust each other.
 They develop shared values and goals.

-In the norming stage, most conflicts should subside.
+In the norming phase, most conflicts should subside.
 Group members work better with each other and get along much better.
 Team members are now comfortable enough to share ideas and opinions without fear of being criticized.
 This means that everyone contributes.

 The group also develops behavior expectations about what’s acceptable.
 People who don’t conform to those standards risk losing status or respect.